 If the intent passes policy evaluation, Ovra issues an authorization grant.
 The grant confirms: "Yes, this agent is allowed to spend up to €79 at Notion within the next 30 minutes."

 The grant has an expiration.
 If the agent doesn't act within the window, the authorization expires and the agent must start over.
-This prevents stale authorizations from accumulating.
+This prevents stale authorizations from accumulating — and is the same scope-and-TTL principle Stripe's Shared Payment Token uses for its ACP-issued credentials.

 3. Issue